janicemv/stargate/README.md

 - Order by name, constellation, designation, hip, magnitude, ascension or declination
 - Hover effect in light and dark mode
-- Click on the name of the star to go to the dedicate page
+- Click on the name of the star to go to the dedicated page

 ![Stargate: star list](/resources/images/screenshots/stargate-full.PNG)